Why Meditate?

 - Kennedy Hodge

-Yoga in our Western culture is sometimes seen as purely a physical practice.
-While there are many benefits to the physical practice of yoga, did you know that the traditional practice was originally designed to prepare the body and mind for meditation?
+In Western culture, yoga is often viewed primarily as a physical practice.
+While the physical benefits are plentiful, traditional yoga was actually designed to prepare the body and mind for meditation.

 With Love,